 Medicines like warfarin (Coumadin) block vitamin K from making substances your body needs to form clots.
 You'll have monthly blood tests while you take this medicine to make sure you don't bleed too much.

 Newer anti-clotting drugs that don’t need a monthly blood test include:

-Some people with valve disease can take the newer meds, but these drugs aren't approved for people with mechanical heart valves.
+Some people with valve disease can take the newer meds, but these drugs aren't approved for people with artificial heart valves.

 Resetting heart rhythm